Matthew-P133/TravellingTurfer/README.md

 requirements.txt contains a list of python dependencies.

-.env_sample contains default contents for the .env file containing environment variables needed to run the app.
+sample.env contains default contents for the .env file containing environment variables needed to run the app.

 ## Usage